Animal Collective: Danse Manatee, Campfire Songs, and Here Comes the Indian

 After Portner and Lennox had played clubs around New York in twos, Weitz came on board in the end of 2000 and began performing with them.
-Much of the live material from this time eventually was on Danse Manatee (Catsup Plate).
+Much of the live material from this time eventually was on Danse Manatee (Catsup Plate), released by label owner and longtime collaborator Rob Carmichael, who has steered art direction for all Animal Collective releases since 2004.
 Danse Manatee was released in 2001 under the name of Avey Tare, Panda Bear and Geologist.
 The trio would also occasionally use the name Forest Children when performing live during this period.

 Notably, the close friendship with Black Dice has been a major influence throughout the group's career.
 In the summer of 2001, Black Dice took them as support on their first tour, which was captured on the 2002 live album Hollinndagain.
 It was released by St. Ives, a boutique label run by Secretly Canadian which releases limited edition vinyl only records.
 Limited to 300 copies, each of which featured a one-of-a-kind handmade cover, Hollinndagain is among the rarest of Animal Collective artifacts.
 It was re-released, both on CD and vinyl, on October 31, 2006, through the Paw Tracks label.

 At this point, Dibb began to perform with the group.
 The next album to be released was Campfire Songs, again working with Catsup Plate in 2003.
 The Campfire Songs concept and some of the material dated back to the earliest Avey Tare and Panda Bear shows in New York.
 Recorded live in 2001 on Portner's aunt's screened-in porch in Monkton, Maryland, the record is one take of five songs played straight through.
 Attempting to make a record as warm and inviting as a campfire, the band recorded their performance straight to minidisc, with one recorder outside to grab the ambient sound of the environment.
 Field recordings of the surrounding area were also added.
 The original album is out of print but Paw Tracks reissued it on January 26, 2010.